MicrosoftDocs/entra-docs/docs/id-governance/scenarios/govern-the-guest-lifecycle-new-project.md

 The following sections cover both of these parts so that you can create a comprehensive onboarding process.

 ### Develop a comprehensive onboarding process for business guests
-Onboarding, with regard to guest or external identities, is the process or processes of getting these identities setup in your organizations systems.
+Onboarding, with regard to guest or external identities, is the process or processes of getting these identities set up in your organizations systems.
 Depending on the systems they will be added to or allowed to access, these processes may differ.

 Onboarding guest identities can be done in several ways.